 Melting pot vs Salad bowl

 With the Americain flag as the ultimate symbol of patriotism, the gouvernement of the USA has created a perfect tool to bind the thousand cultures that are alive in the country.
 The people are exposed to this tool in their everyday life in a million ways.
 There are flags waving at the facades of all public buildings and inside they are present as well: hanging on ceilings and stuck to walls.
 One of the places where there are the most flags on a square meter is the public transport.
-The picture on the left shows the Boston metro station Alewife.
-An American flag is hanging above the ticket machines.
-On the next page are pictures of flags on busses and metros.
+Below you’ll see some pictures of the NYC metro system and above here you’ll find some pictures of the Staten Island Ferry terminal and the Boston subway.

 The American’s Creed